PaulZC/IridiumSBD/documentation/README.md

 // Send a binary message and receive one (if available) int sendReceiveSBDBinary(const uint8_t *txData, size_t txDataSize, uint8_t *rxBuffer, size_t &rxBufferSize);
 ```

+Applications using serial and I2C interfaces make use of the same four methods, the low level communication is routed automatically to the correct interface by the library.

 ## Send-only and Receive-only applications